Levetiracetam extended-release tabletsPronunciation

 Treating partial-onset seizures in patients with epilepsy.
 It is used in combination with other medicines.
 It may also be used for other conditions as determined by your doctor.

-Levetiracetam extended-release tablets is an anticonvulsant.
+Levetiracetam extended-release tablets are an anticonvulsant.
 Exactly how it works is not known, but it may work by slowing abnormal nerve impulses in the brain.

 Do NOT use levetiracetam extended-release tablets if: